 We also have a strong mix of full-time and part-time roles in place at all levels to cater to work–life balance requirements.
 In my experience, this approach attracts strong talent and results in a high-performing, creative, collaborative, and happy team.

-Finally, outside of our benefits, we also have formal systems in place that ensure our people are recognized for their hard work and commitment to living our values.
+Finally, outside of our benefits, we also have formal systems in place that ensure our people are recognised for their hard work and commitment to living our values.
 Monthly peer-nominated awards empower our people to celebrate their peers who truly embrace the company values, many of which stem back to diversity and inclusion.

 Want to learn more about inclusive marketing strategies that benefit businesses and people?
 Dive into these articles on diversity and inclusion: